 After exploring the island and relaxing at the beach, you can either lunch at the nice but pricey Lacroma Restaurant on the island, or return to town for something a bit more affordable.

 Lokrum Island lies just off the coast of Dubrovnik and takes around 15 minutes by boat.
-On this tour, take the adventurous option and paddle out to the island on a sea kayak.
+You can also take the adventurous option and paddle out to the island on a sea kayak.

 Back on the mainland, spend an afternoon relaxing at Banje Beach.
 It is the closest beach to the old town and it’s easily walkable from there.

-Tonight why not have a more relaxed meal, together with a flight of delicious Croatian wines?
-You’ll find the D’Vino wine bar on the stairs inside the city walls.
+For a relaxed meal paired with a flight of delicious Croatian wines, head to D’Vino wine bar on the stairs inside the city walls.

 It’s an awesome place to just sit back and chill after a long day.